celo-org/make-crypto-mobile-hackathon/EffiSend/Readme.md

 Now, let’s ask that same question today; How many unbanked have we banked by the year 2021?
 Despite having made great progress and having outliers like the country of El Salvador, outside of that, the progress is almost null.
 Most of the same people that are into crypto today have been in for years and are the same elite, educated, previously banked ones, it has not reached those who are not.

-We can say that because our team lives in one of those developing countries that countless projects try to portray as a target for financial inclusion.
+We can say that because our team lives in one of those developing countries that countless projects try to portray as a target for financial inclusion, which is Mexico.

 And yes, Mexico is the perfect target as it is the largest issuer of remittances from the US and it will break $42Billion this year alone.